Here are those poems which I wish to share. I love jokes, rhymes, and wordplay, and I savor the challenge of fitting ideas into metric verse.

 A horrifically stupid parody of William Wordsworth’s “Daffodils”.
 Mostly finished by 2019-12-23, but only revised and posted at 00:35 on 2020-01-30.

 I read of Wordsworth's daffodils To set my mind a-wandering, That loyal hound!
 It carried back A silly thought, no somber thing: "Although I cherish daffodils, They're far outstripped by laughodils."
 The laughodil's a precious plant: It isn't sold in any store.
-If giggling is what you want, Seek those who scour the forest floor (Though when a laughodil they find, They're loath to part, as with gold mined.)
+If giggling is what you want, Ask those who scour the forest floor (Though when a laughodil they find, They're loath to part, as with gold mined.)
 When seekers bargain, pay their fee, Or flowerless you will return.
-And now: be careful!
+Once back: be careful!
 For, you see, The cooking method's hard to learn.
 But if you only persevere The hour of laughter will be near.
 With juice of laughodil in hand, Take just one sip — not one sip more!
 A single sip will bring you glee, But two means pain forevermore.
 Be off with you.
 For all it's worth, I hope you find that mystic mirth.

 Two Thirds of a Sonnet for Chance